Student Employment > About > Policies & Procedures

 Students who work on campus are exempt from FICA taxes on wages earned during academic terms in which they are enrolled at least half-time.

 Domestic students can work during the break period after their graduation, but must cease working at the start of the next academic quarter.
-For example, if a student graduated in June, he/she can work through summer break until September when the fall quarter begins.
-International students must end their student position by their graduation date.
+For example, if a student graduated in June, they can work through summer break until September when the fall quarter begins.

 accident on university owned, operated or leased property results in an injury